tessin/event-store/DESIGN.md

 1.36
 ~~~

 Note that we can write a lot faster than we can read but as soon as we enable compression, writing takes a tremendous hit.
-However, without compression the bandwith requirement is 250 Mbit/s.
+However, without compression the bandwidth requirement is 250 Mbit/s.